GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 Speculation rules can be added in either the `<head>` or the `<body>` of in the main frame.
 Speculation rules in subframes are not acted upon, and speculation rules in prerendered pages are only acted upon once that page is activated.

+#### Multiple Speculation Rules

 Multiple speculation rules can also be added to the same page, and they append to the existing rules.
-Therefore, the following different ways of expressing this all result in both `one.html` and `two.html` prerendering:
+Therefore, the following different ways all result in both `one.html` and `two.html` prerendering:

 **List of URLs:**